 Basic Center Program Fact Sheet

 FYSB’s Basic Center Program works to establish or strengthen community-based programs that meet the immediate needs of runaway and homeless youth and their families.
 The programs provide youth up to age 18 with emergency shelter, food, clothing, counseling and referrals for health care.
 Most basic centers can provide 21 days of shelter for up to 20 youth.
 There are exceptions for jurisdictions that have different standards for licensing.
 Basic centers seek to reunite young people with their families, whenever possible, or to locate appropriate alternative placements.
+Basic Centers provided emergency shelter for more than 30,000 youth on the streets in FY 2014.

 Although slight differences exist from one program to the next, all basic centers must offer the following types of assistance to young people and their families: